zhnxin/fallingball/README.md

 ## bar

+- countdown 5 sec after clicked shown in vertical timer bar;
+- record the time(less than 5 sec) between left mouse button down and up;
-Countdown 5 sec after clicked and show the Y coordinate over the windows hight.
+- show the Y coordinate over the windows hight in vertical bar;
+- show the X coordinate over the windows hight in horizontal bar;

 ![bar](./images/bar.gif)